statamic/hosts/README.md

 ## Hosts that don't play nice

 You should probably avoid these.
+It doesn't mean it's not possible, but will likely require support tickets to enabled PHP modules like `mcrypt`, `mbstring`, and so on.

 - [Go Daddy](http://godaddy.com) (are you surprised?)
 - [NameCheap](http://namecheap.com)